 If you’ve never been on an African safari,

 here is our recommendation on what to wear during an African Safari!

 From afar it looks like it is a lake with a gigantic beach.
 As you approach the lake, it turns out to be a beach with an incredible population of pink flamingos.
 2 to 3 million flamingos come to this lake because a huge amount of algae in the water.
 This lake is UNESCO World Heritage since 2011.

 It’s possible to spot other big game near the lake.

 The Masai are nomads who, despite the modernization, still have preserved their ancient traditions.
 They eat almost nothing but meat (goat, sheep, cattle) and they eat almost no fruit or vegetables, nevertheless they are healthy.
-In the dry season, when cows give little milk, they sometimes drink blood of cows.
-They do it the traditional way.
-They seek a healthy cow from the herd.
-They bind the neck with a strap.
+In the dry season, when cows give little milk, they sometimes drink blood of cows in the traditional way.
+They seek a healthy cow from the herd and bind the neck with a strap.
 Then the owner of the cow shoots the animal in the neck with bow-and-arrow.
 They catch about half a liter of blood in a gourd, a leather jug.
 After this they squeeze the wound, to stop the bleeding and then the cow returns to the herd.